-Studying osteopathy at Ara requires the completing of a three-year Bachelor of Musculoskeletal Health followed by a one-year Postgraduate Diploma in Osteopathy.
-It will equip you with the knowledge and personal, interpersonal, cognitive and generic skills required for employment as a musculoskeletal professional.
+Studying osteopathy at Ara involves completing a three-year Bachelor of Musculoskeletal Health followed by a one-year Postgraduate Diploma in Osteopathy.
+These qualifications will equip you with the knowledge and personal, interpersonal, cognitive and generic skills required for employment as a musculoskeletal professional.

-You’ll learn from expert tutors in small classes, allowing plenty of time to interact with tutors and fellow students.
-You’ll also have the opportunity for interdisciplinary study alongside students studying other health related subjects such as nursing, midwifery, human nutrition, sports science and medical imaging.
-During the programme you will have practical hands-on experience working with clients in the Ara Osteopathic Clinic and an industry placement.
+During your studies you’ll learn from expert tutors in small classes, allowing plenty of time to interact with tutors and fellow students.
+You’ll also have the opportunity for interdisciplinary study alongside students studying other health-related subjects such as nursing, midwifery, human nutrition, sports science and medical imaging.
+You’ll gain practical, hands-on experience with clients at our on-campus osteopathic clinic and through an industry placement.

-On completion of the Postgraduate Diploma in Osteopathy you can apply to the Osteopathic Council of New Zealand to register as a osteopath.
+On completion of the Postgraduate Diploma in Osteopathy you can apply to the Osteopathic Council of New Zealand to register as an osteopath.